-IEP students completing the overseas component of their degree program will work closely with the appropriate IEP Director/Coordinator in order to obtain admission as an exchange student at a partner institution, secure an internship placement, and otherwise prepare for their time abroad.
+IEP students completing the overseas component of their degree program will work closely with Dr. Tracksdorf (GIEP Coordinator) and Dr.Berka (GIEP Director) in order to obtain admission as an exchange student at a partner institution, secure an internship placement, and otherwise prepare for their time abroad.
 In addition to the documentation and processes required of IEP, there are materials that all URI students must also complete and submit to the URI Office of International Education (OIE).
 For information on OIE paperwork, processes and deadlines, visit and review the following webpage: www.uri.edu/international/iep.
 Please be advised that the website also provides dates and times for information sessions the OIE will be hosting for those with questions related to the paperwork that must be submitted.
 See also http://security.uri.edu/travel/ for important safety and security information for travelers.

 Most students leave for the year abroad in September and return twelve months later.
-Students studying at TU-Braunschweig will participate in a one-month immersion program between September and October.
+Students studying at TU-Braunschweig or TU-Darmstadt will participate in a one-month immersion program between September and October.
 After the immersion program ends, the official semester will start at the end of October and run until mid-February.

-Preparing for the year abroad in a stress-free way takes approximately nine months of planning starting the December before you depart.
+Preparing for the year abroad in a stress-free way takes approximately nine months of planning starting the October before you depart.

 - Intended Costs/Expenses for Year Abroad.
 Refer to this handout for expected costs and expenses for your year in Germany.
 Please note that the total costs are subject to change.

-- Sharon Wallace Memorial Scholarship
+o Sharon Wallace Memorial Scholarship

-- German Section Awards
+o German Section Awards

-- DAAD Scholarship and Awards
+o DAAD Scholarship and Awards

-(deadlines vary; check the Scholarship & Fellowships page for more information).
+(deadlines vary; check the Scholarships & Fellowships page for more information).